Tee Time: 2017 Farmers Insurance Open Begins

 Woods won the Farmers Insurance Open in 1999, 2003, 2005, 2006, 2007, 2008 and 2013.

-When the first round of the Farmers Insurance Open tees off Thursday, Woods and Mickelson will be joined on the green by several players with ties to San Diego, including Poway High School alum and four-time PGA Tour winner Charley Hoffman, San Diego State University alums J.J.
+With the first round of the Farmers Insurance Open teeing off Thursday, Woods and Mickelson will be joined on the green by several players with ties to San Diego, including Poway High School alum and four-time PGA Tour winner Charley Hoffman, San Diego State University alums J.J.
 Spaun and Xander Schauffele, and Torrey Pines High School graduates Michael Kim and Pat Perez.

 Spectators can purchase several ticket options for the tourney, depending on which day they want to head to the links and what they want to do when they get there.